kantorovich/kantorovich-site/content/event/2022-Optimal-Transport-Summer-School/schedule/_index.md

 #### Saturday, June 25

-  * **Trip to Alki Beach** (Depending on the weather) We will go to the iconic Seattle [Alki beach](https://goo.gl/maps/ifTTExRMtqKqLGpE8) by the Puget sound.
-We will take the light rail from the University and then take a ferry to go across the sound and walk to the beach.
-One can kayak, bike, play volleyball, or just enjoy the fantastic views of the Olympic mountains and the Seattle skyline.
+  * **Trip to Alki Beach.** (depending on the weather) We will go to the iconic Seattle [Alki beach](https://goo.gl/maps/ifTTExRMtqKqLGpE8) by the Puget sound.
+We will take the light rail from the university and then take a [ferry](https://kingcounty.gov/depts/transportation/water-taxi/west-seattle.aspx) to go across the sound and walk to the beach. there are plenty of entertainment opportunities.
+One can rent kayaks, bike, play beach volleyball, or just relax and enjoy the fantastic views of the Olympic mountains and the Seattle skyline.
 Details TBA.

 ### Week 2